snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 - arrays, e.g. ```ARRAY(NUMBER)```
 - maps, e.g. ```MAP(VARCHAR, VARCHAR)```

-The driver allows to read and cast such structured objects into customer classes.
+The driver is allowed to read and cast such structured objects into customer classes.

 **Note**: Currently, reading structured types is available only for JSON result format.

 ## Enabling the feature

-Currently, reading structured types is available only for JSON result format, so you can make sure you are using JSON result format by:
+Reading structured types is available only for JSON result format, so you can make sure you are using JSON result format by:
 ```sql
 ALTER SESSION SET DOTNET_QUERY_RESULT_FORMAT = JSON;
 ```

-You can enable the feature by:
+You can enable the feature by setting session parameters:
 ```sql
 ALTER SESSION SET ENABLE_STRUCTURED_TYPES_IN_CLIENT_RESPONSE = true;
 ALTER SESSION SET IGNORE_CLIENT_VESRION_IN_STRUCTURED_TYPES_RESPONSE = true;